The BEGINNING Evidence

 What option do you believe?
 And what reasons support your belief?

 Now, your curiosity gets the better of you, so after everyone leaves for the night, you get a jackhammer and dig into the concrete where I told you the hammer was – you find a hammer.
-Additionally, you find the cat remains, short plank and drawing.
+Additionally, you find the cat remains, short plank and mantis image.
 How do you think I knew this information?
 Only a few possible options, and you’d be a fool to think option one or two is correct.

 Question 3: What worldview belief is accurate & Which ones conflict with reality?

-In addition, the biblical model, thousands of years ago, clearly and specifically predicted a number of facts, which have been found to be precisely true with the most important discoveries in all modern science.
+Additionally, the biblical model, thousands of years ago, clearly and specifically predicted a number of facts, which have been found to be precisely true with the most important discoveries in all modern science.
 This is powerful.
 If anyone fails to accept how significant this is, ask them to find any other source(s), in ALL of history, which has ever matched this same level of foreknowledge of scientific understandings, so specific, and thousands of years before their discovery.

 Those close to the discoveries get it: